bcgov/vc-authn-oidc/docs/ConfigurationGuide.md

 ![vc-authn-oidc-flow](img/02-settings-2.png)

-Save the settings and take note of the generated **Redirect URI** and **Client ID/Secret** parameters, they will be usd in the next steps.
+Save the settings and take note of the generated **Redirect URI** and **Client ID/Secret** parameters, they will be used in the next steps.

 ### Configuring VC Authn